 Honors specific course that can satisfy world history requirement (check with your academic advisor).
 Students will explore ancient history in depth.

-Effective F19, fourth year students (or students graduating early) will be required to enroll in 1 unit of HNPG199H during each of their final three quarters prior to graduation.
 The course is intended to document progress toward completion of faculty mentored capstone project.
 Course will be graded as “in progress”.
 Upon capstone completion a grade will be assigned to the course for each of the quarters.
 Non-completion of Honors capstone will result in the failure of each section.
+All students are required to take at least four units of HNPG199H regardless of graduation quarter.